How to write a value proposition

 2. The benefit you offer

 Once you've identified the customer's problem, it's time to explain the specific benefits your product or service provides.
-What do customers gain from choosing you?
+What does your customer base gain from choosing you?

 Make sure to communicate this in clear, simple language without using jargon or over-complicating the message.
 Instead of listing features, focus on outcomes – how will your offering improve the customer's experience?